-We will accept applications February 15-March 15 for the 2021 Sewanee Writers Conference.
+We are now accepting applications to the 2021 Sewanee Writers' Conference.

 At our next conference, whether or not that is 2021, we will be honoring acceptances to the 2020 Conference.
 This means that we have a smaller number of slots available this year.
 We will have our usual admissions process, but the application dates will be from February 15 to March 15 rather than our usual two months.
 We welcome all to apply, but please be aware that we expect competition for the remaining spots to be stiff.
 In 2022, we hope to return to our usual process and acceptance rate.
 In the meantime, we hope you enjoy our virtual reading series, and of course, stay well everyone.

 Applicants will be selected on the strength and promise of the work submitted and on the committee's judgment that the applicant is likely to benefit from and contribute to the Conference.
 Publications or productions are not required for contributors (general admission).
 There is no application fee.

 Applicants must be 21 years of age by the time of the Conference.
 All participants are expected to attend the Conference for its entire 12-day duration.

 Fiction application manuscripts should be 20-40 pages, typed, double-spaced (examples: a novel excerpt, a longer story, or two or more short stories).
 Scholarship applicants may submit a combination of published and unpublished work, observing length limits of 40 pages.
 If applying for a fellowship, please upload the first 40 pages, double-spaced, of your most recently published novel or short story collection.

 Poetry application manuscripts should be 10-15 pages, single-spaced.
 Scholarship applicants may submit a combination of published and unpublished work, observing length limits of 20 pages.
 If applying for a fellowship, please upload your most recent full poetry collection.